keyreply/ppp-academy/PRD/DURABLE_OBJECTS_COMPREHENSIVE_PLAN.md

   }

   getDefaultSystemPrompt(customerContext) {
-    return `You are Kira, an AI assistant for PPP Academy.
+    return `You are Kira, an AI assistant for KeyReply Kira.

 ${customerContext ? `## Customer Context\n${customerContext}\n` : ''}